 More information treatment of Inflammatory Breast Cancer

-- 2011 National Comprehensive Cancer Network’s Guidelines for Patients: Breast Cancer, section 7.5.2 Inflammatory Breast Cancer Neoadjuvant, Primary and Adjuvant Treatment.
+- 2011 National Comprehensive Cancer Network’s Guidelines for Patients: Breast Cancer, section 7.5.2 Inflammatory Breast Cancer Neoadjuvant, Primary and Adjuvant Treatment begins on page 85.

 - American Cancer Society “How is IBC treated?“